 Ardmac appoints deputy MD for data centre division

-Europe- and UK-based construction firm has onboarded a new deputy managing director for its data centre division, where he will become a key leader responsible for delivering targets related to customers, quality, revenue, and safety.
+Europe- and UK-based construction firm has onboarded a new deputy managing director for its data center division, where he will become a key leader responsible for delivering targets related to customers, quality, revenue, and safety.

 Jason Casey, who is a member of the Chartered Institute of Building, previously worked as associate director within Ardmac’s cleanroom business unit.

-“We see significant growth in our data centre business in the years ahead and I am excited to play my part in expanding our team and learning culture to deliver more successful projects for our clients.
+“We see significant growth in our data center business in the years ahead and I am excited to play my part in expanding our team and learning culture to deliver more successful projects for our clients.
 We will achieve this through the continued rollout of our digital, innovation and operational excellence strategies, placing our clients at the centre of everything we do,” says Casey.